Cynicollision/nspace/README.md

 {"Services":{"FileService":{"someProperty":[1,2,3]}}}
 `

 The intended use would be to store entire JavaScript modules in this fashion, but for brevity a simple object literal was used here.

 #### Installation
-(WIP)
+nspace.js is available as a NPM package:

+`npm install nspace`

+For an HTML page just include nspace.js or nspace.min.js in your scripts.